-Start by sketching out various furnishing arrangements.
-You can make to-scale sketches of your space and move cutouts representing different pieces around the sketch.
-Or use painter’s tape to mark where new furniture would go on the floor.
-Another option is room-planning software, which is available for free at many furniture store websites.
-Some software lets you place specific items in the room, choose different wall colors and floor coverings, and examine upholstery options.
+Start by plotting out various furnishing arrangements.
+You can make to-scale sketches of your space and move cutouts representing sofas, tables, or Rhoda, your beloved ficus tree, around the drawing.
+Or take painter’s tape to mark where new furniture would go on the floor or use room-planning software, free on many store websites.
+Some software lets you place specific items in the room, choose different wall colors, or change the fabric on upholstery you’re pondering.

 As you think about decorating your space, ask yourself several questions—

 - How will you use the furniture?
-Do you want an elegant sofa for formal entertaining or something more casual for the family?
-Will pets and active children have access to it?
-Do you need a convertible sofa bed or just a couch?
+Want an elegant sofa for formal entertaining or something casual that pets and children will climb on?

 - Are there limits on what can fit through your doors, hallways, and staircases?

-Also think about color.
-You’ll want hues that you like, work together and with existing furnishings (and with furnishings in other rooms), are practical, and contribute to the desired mood for the room (for example, bright sunny shades for a room lacking natural light).
+- Also think about color.
+You’ll want hues that you like that work together and with existing furnishings (and with pieces in other rooms), and that contribute to the mood you want (for example, white for a space lacking natural light).

-Think about style.
-Do you prefer contemporary or traditional furniture?
+- Consider your style.
+Do you like contemporary or traditional furniture?
 Stuffed, upholstered chairs or leaner lines?
-High-tech finishes, dark wood Victorian reproductions, or bright country styles?
-An elegant, formal look or something more casual?
+High-tech finishes, mid-century modern-inspired wood, or bright country styles?

-Though seeing and reading are very helpful, you may want to consult an expert for suggestions and answers.
-One type of expert is an interior designer; click here for our advice on working with designers.
-Or rely on salespersons at top-rated furniture stores.
-Our ratings of area furniture stores will help you find sources for advice—and furniture stores that sell quality products, deliver on time, and fulfill their obligations.
+You could also consult an expert.
+One possibility is an interior designer; click here for info on that option.
+Or rely on salespeople at top-rated furniture stores.
+Our ratings of local stores will help you find advice—and businesses that sell quality products, deliver on time, and fulfill their obligations.